Gavin Mansfield KC is Head of Littleton Chambers.

 Ashley is a commercial barrister whose practice encompasses a wide range of commercial and civil fraud litigation, company, insolvency and sports law matters.
-He is ranked by Legal 500 as one of the ‘Top 10 Under Eight Years’ Call’ for Commercial Litigation, where he is described as a “Rising Star”; and he was this year named by Chambers & Partners as one of two ‘Up & Coming’ juniors in Sports Law, where he is described as “technically outstanding […] very calm and assured and extremely good with clients”.
+He is ranked by Legal 500 as one of the ‘Top 10 Under Eight Years’ Call’ for Commercial Litigation, where he is described as a “Rising Star”; and he was this year named by Chambers & Partners as an ‘Up & Coming’ junior in Sports Law, where he is described as “very responsive and his advice is practical”.
 Ashley was called to the Bar in 2013 after graduating top of his year at Cambridge University, where he was awarded a starred first.

 Stuart joined Littleton in April 2019 upon completion of a Third Six Pupillage, having previously undertaken 12-month pupillage at a leading commercial set.
 Stuart accepts instructions across all Chambers’ core areas of work, and has a particular interest in commercial work.

-Sir Michael Burton GBE (until 2016 Mr Justice Burton) was appointed, after 14 years as a commercial QC, latterly head of Littleton Chambers, as a High Court Judge in 1998.
+Sir Michael Burton GBE (until 2016 Mr Justice Burton) was appointed, after 14 years as a commercial KC, latterly head of Littleton Chambers, as a High Court Judge in 1998.

 Andrew Clarke is one of the foremost employment lawyers at the Bar.
 He has a reputation for giving clear and practical advice and as a formidable advocate and a highly skilled cross examiner.